nonplayer/hammercrawl/hc_core_smith.md

 Ignore any noted HD asterisks when calculating Tiers on Monsters and Dungeon Levels, instead using the base HD alone.

 Ignore any listed hit point totals, and use their HD instead to denote how many Wounds the monster can suffer in combat before being slain.
-Any listed HD modifiers (such as "3HD+3") are applied as a bonus to the monster's Death saves.
+Any listed HD modifiers (such as "3HD+3") are applied as a flat bonus to the monster's Death saves.

 ## From Edition the Fifth